dadhi/DryIoc/README.md

 # DryIoc
-Simple, fast and powerful Dependency Injection Container for .NET
+Simple, fast and powerful DI IoC Container for .NET